Hazardous Materials Disposal Guide

 - Oxides: B, Mg, Ca, Al, Si, Fe, Zn

 - Possible if material is in unopened containers or partially used original containers and of high quality

 - Materials are available to interested parties at OSU.
 Be careful not to obliterate any parts of labels

 - Chemicals and chemical products should not be given or sold to the general public or offered as surplus property

 - Commercial chemical products may be offered as surplus property if reasonable cautions are followed

 - Elementary neutralization can be performed on wastes which are hazardous only because they are corrosive (acids, bases)

 - A neutralized solution should have a final pH value between 6 and 9.
-Corrosive waste should not be discharged through the sewer system
+Liquids with pH outside these limits should not be discharged through the sewer system

 - EH&S may be able to provide generators with appropriate neutralization materials